GlasslabGames/nameBasedXml.scala/README.md

 In a schema-aware XML library like Binding.scala, its `elements` , `attributes` , `processInstructions` and `entities` methods should return factory objects that contain all the definitions of available tag names and attribute names.
 An XML library user can provide additional tag names and attribute names in user-defined implicit classes for `tags` and `attributes` .

 In a schema-less XML library like `scala-xml` , its `elements` , `attributes` , `processInstructions` and `entities` should return builders that extend [scala.Dynamic](https://www.scala-lang.org/api/current/scala/Dynamic.html) in order to handle tag names and attribute names in `selectDynamic` or `applyDynamic` .

+Those builders can be either mutable or immutable.
+* If a builder object is an immutable case class, each `withXxx` method should return a new builder, by invoking `copy` method of the case class.
+* If a builder object is a mutable class, each `withXxx` method should change its internal states and return `this`.
+* If a builder object is a value class backed by a mutable DOM node, each `withXxx` method should change the internal mutable node and return `this`.
+Especially, when all its methods are inlined, it should as efficient as manually written Scala code to create DOM nodes.

 ### Known issues